ordina-jworks/ordina-jworks.github.io/_posts/2023-06-05-back-to-terraform.md

 This is most visible in the default behavior of the `pulumi login` command.
 This command is needed to initialize the Pulumi context and its default behavior is to login into the Pulumi Service product.
 It's possible to use AWS S3, Azure Storage Accounts or local files instead [as is documented here](https://www.pulumi.com/docs/intro/concepts/state/#using-a-self-managed-backend){:target="_blank" rel="noopener noreferrer"}.
 > Note that for AWS, profile support is implemented by adding it to the query parameters of the S3 and KMS connection strings.
-This has implications on the "shareability" of the configuration across developers
+This has implications on the "shareability" of the configuration across developers.

 As there was support for the desired self-managed approach with some additional configuration, this wasn't considered an issue at the time.

 During the implementation of the pipelines to deploy the Pulumi setup, another red flag occurred.